ekernf01/ekernf01.github.io/drafts/ml_bias/strategies for ml bias avoidance.md

 ##### Prediction parity

 A similar option (sometimes called *statistical parity* or *demographic parity*, but I prefer the name *prediction parity*) is to require the distribution of predictions within each group to have the same mean.
-I've only seen this applied to binary outcomes, and it could generalize to quantitative outcomes in other ways, which I won't discuss.

 $$Pr(\hat Y=1|A=w) = Pr(\hat Y=1|A=m)$$

+I've only seen this applied to binary outcomes, and it could generalize to quantitative outcomes in various ways, which I won't discuss much.
+One obvious possibility is this.

 $$E[\hat Y|A=w] = E[\hat Y|A=m]$$

 ##### Equality of opportunity